patric-boehner/Blank-Genesis-Child-Theme/README.md

 #### Cleanup

-The theme contains two test files, one for css and one for codekit.
-It can be nice to have a place to work when before finally organizing changes.
+The theme contains two test files, one for css and one for php.
+It can be nice to have a place to work before finally organizing changes.
 Before deploying remember to remove or at least empty out these two files.

 ## License